piyoki/jetson_lab/.ipynb_checkpoints/README-checkpoint.md

 You may install Jupyter in the following two ways: with [script](https://github.com/yqlbu/jetson_lab/blob/master/install.sh) or with [commands](#install-with-commands)

+-- Notes: By default, JupyterLab will be installed with Python3.x Version, if you want to install with Python2.7 version, simply do pip install instead of pip3.

 #### Install with Script

 ```shell script